mosowaz/AZURE-Terraform-projects/README.md

 # AZURE-Terraform-projects

-This lab is created to demonstrate the implementation of Azure resources with terraform.
+This lab is created to demonstrate the implementation of Azure resources with Terraform code.
 Links to lab scenerio and the details can be found in each sub-directory of this repository (under Contents).

 ### Prerequisites